huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Upper cut off of Hardy order.
+In principle, the larger the Hardy order is, the smoother the obtained spectrum is.
+Usually `hmax = 20` is enough to get smooth spectrum.

 *Type:*